WRRV: WRRV

 On April 3, 1995, at 10:00 a.m., WKOJ's format gave way to "The New Rock Revolution!"
-It switched its call letters to WRRV (which stand for Rock ReVolution).
+It switched its call letters to WRRV (which stand for "rock revolution").
 Over time, the new slogan switched to "The New Rock Alternative!"
 Andrew Boris (who goes by only his last name on the radio) was WRRV's first DJ and hosted the morning show from the format change in 1995, after which he was replaced by Deuce.

 Morning co-host Jennifer "Jen" King Coudrey died of sarcoma in June 2009.
 The station set up the Jennifer Coudrey Scholarship Fund, which helps women pursuing careers in physical therapy.
-In the summer of 2013, Andrew Boris stepped down as program director of WRRV to focus on his new job as morning drive time host 101.5 WPDH.
+In the summer of 2013, Andrew Boris stepped down as program director of WRRV to focus on his new job as morning drive time host at WPDH.

 Andrew was replaced in November 2013 by longtime WRRV music director Billy Dunn.
 In March 2015, Dunn launched WRRV Sessions, a monthly live music series featuring a rotating cast of national acts like Jimmy Eat World, Switchfoot, Coheed and Cambria and others.

 Evolutions of WRRV's format

 At the outset, WRRV's format actually included more classic rock than the station had featured in WKOJ's final year.
 WRRV's format was an unusual blend of new and classic rock, both heavy metal and new alternative rock.
 The station gave listeners conflicting signals, featuring Ozzy Osbourne in produced imaging pieces while playing Green Day and Blues Traveler in heavy rotation.
 In late 1995, “Music All Morning with Boris” took over the morning drive slot.
 By 1996, the station had dropped their incredible slogan "We Are The New Rock Revolution!" for their newest slogan "We're The Pure Rock Alternative!" as WRRV officially focused exclusively on new alternative rock and the station took off.
 In June 1997, Crystal bought the 96.9 frequency, which had simulcast WDST into Poughkeepsie, and began a simulcast of WRRV.

-In February 1999, WRRV made a quiet but sudden shift to a Modern AC-heavy approach; this move was the opposite of the leaning of other stations in the format in a harder direction akin to active rock.
+In February 1999, WRRV made a quiet but sudden shift to a modern AC-heavy approach; this move was the opposite of the leaning of other stations in the format in a harder direction akin to active rock.
 At the time, the move seemed curious, but many of the stations that moved in the harder direction ended up changing their format entirely.
 In time, the station evolved back to a more mainstream alternative sound.
 In comparison to the format as a whole, WRRV still leans slightly towards some modern pop.
 Since 1996, following an uneven first year, WRRV's ratings have been successful, regardless of approach, and it is among the higher rated of modern rock stations in the US.
 The station has been highly successful from a business perspective over that time as well.
 The station has withstood brief challenges from 96.1 The X in 1996 and from active rock-formatted 92.9 Rock from 2002 through 2004.